 Jesus knew that the end of the story would be even more glorious than this–eternal life in the Kingdom of Heaven.
 But he also knew that the way to such triumph was the way of the cross, and that anyone who wanted to be his disciple needed to follow him on this Via Dolorosa.

 Jesus had just named him “prime minister” by calling him “the rock” and giving him the keys.
 So Peter felt it entirely his place to pull the king aside and advise him to take a different road.
 As he had been praised by the Master, now he is rebuked.
-Jesus goes so far as say to him, “Devil get behind me!”
+Jesus goes so far as say to him, “Get behind me, Satan!”
 That’s a far cry from “the Rock!”

 Some have pointed to this as proof that Peter, and his papal successors, are not infallible as Catholics claim.
 But actually, Matthew 16 illustrates well what the Catholic Church teaches about the subject.